AI Delivery

 Structured Outputs vs Unstructured Outputs: Shipping AI That Plays Nice With Real Systems

 Most AI projects stall between prototype and production.
 The model speaks in long paragraphs; your product needs tidy records, API calls, and dashboards.
-This piece breaks down how to pick the right output strategy, design safeguards, and keep both engineers and operators happy.
+Here is how to pick the right output strategy, design safeguards, and keep both engineers and operators happy.

 Every founder wants an AI teammate that can read messy inputs and hand off clean instructions.
 The tension shows up the first time an LLM says “Sure, done” while your webhook expects a JSON payload.
 Structured outputs promise reliability.
 Unstructured outputs promise creativity.
 The best systems choreograph both without forcing tradeoffs on the user.